bkarich/kb-chat-desktop/README.md

 cp /path/to/my/config.json myconfig/
 yarn run fetch --cfgdir myconfig
 ```
-The config dir for the official Element app is in `element.io`.
+The config dir for the official KB-Chat app is in `klabausterbeere.xyz`.
 If you use this,
-your app will auto-update itself using builds from element.io.
+your app will auto-update itself using builds from klabausterbeere.xyz.

 Profiles
 ========